 Rwandans endured horrific genocide in the 1990s.
 Nevertheless, Rwanda's mountain tea production continues to thrive due to the strength of its people.
 Moved by the resilience of Rwandans' since first learning about the genocide, Sara had the opportunity to live in Rwanda in 2009.
 Sara's story is one of strength and inspiration.

-Sara's life's work is dedicated to educating others about Rwandan tea and supporting the Rwandan people.
+Sara's work is dedicated to educating others about Rwandan tea and supporting the Rwandan people.
 I had the pleasure of interviewing Sara about her work as a tea importer and business owner.

 Q. Can you briefly walk us through your story?
 How did you get started in the tea business?